canonic-epicure/Shotenjin/README.md

 Unescaped version of `echo`.

- - `this.wrap(Class|Shotenjin.Joosed.Template template, Object stash, Function func)`
+ - `this.wrap(Class|Shotenjin.Template template, Object stash, Function func)`

 First captures the content generated into the passed `func`, then assign it to the `content` key of the passed `stash` object and renders the wrapping template with it.
-Wrapping `template` can be passed as the instance of `Shotenjin.Joosed.Template` or as Class.
+Wrapping `template` can be passed as the instance of `Shotenjin.Template` or as Class.

  - `this.escapeXml(String str)`